nathan-contino/pauljwil.github.io/_pages/projects.md

 [Connect GitHub Pages to Your Namecheap Domain](https://dev.to/pauljwil/connect-github-pages-to-your-namecheap-domain-4gjj)

-This is an example of the writing I did while I was a graduate student in philosophy:
+This is an example of the writing I did while I was a graduate student in philosophy.
+It's a book review:

 [*Classical Indian Philosophy of Induction: The Nyāya Viewpoint* by Kisor Kumar Chakrabarti](/assets/pdfs/paul-williams-writing-sample-book-review.pdf)